Nef cones of nested Hilbert schemes of points on surfaces: Open Problems

 \subsubsection{Irreducibility of nested Hilbert scheme}

-Another natural question would be irreducibility.
-Geertsen and Hirschowitz \cite{GH} showed that $X^{[n+2,n]}$ is irreducible via liasion methods, so we ask \begin{problem} When is $X^{[n+k,n]}$ irreducible?
-If it is not irreducible, how many components does it have, and do they have good interpretations? \end{problem} Note that in their paper, Bulois and Evain \cite{BE} completely determined the cases when the punctual nested Hilbert schemes $X^{[n+k,n]}_0$ and $X^{[n+k,n+k-1,\cdots,n+1,n]}_0$ are irreducible using commuting varieties of parabolic subalgebras.
+Another natural question would be irreducibility. \begin{problem} When is $X^{[\mathbf{n}]}$ irreducible?
+If it is not irreducible, how many components does it have, and do they have good interpretations? \end{problem} Using liasion methods, \cite{GH} showed that $X^{[n+2,n]}$ is irreducible.
+Using the perspective of commuting varieties of parabolic subalgebras of $\mathrm{GL}(n)$, the paper \cite{GG} implies the irreducibility of $X^{[n_1,...,n_k]}$ when $n_1 \leq 16$ and of $X^{[n+p,n]}$ when $p \leq 6$.
+Relatedly, \cite{BE} completely determined the cases when the punctual nested Hilbert schemes $X^{[n+k,n]}_0$ and $X^{[n+k,n+k-1,\cdots,n+1,n]}_0$ are irreducible using commuting varieties of parabolic subalgebras.
+The related work \cite{BB} suggests that as $\mathbf{n}$ becomes arbitrarly large with arbitrarily long gaps between $n_i$ and $n_{i+1}$, the variety will become reducible.